AlphaGit/alphas-manifesto-blog/_posts/2016-01-12-how-to-find-the-problem.md

 You've done something which is, to the best of your knowledge perfect.
 But it is not.
 Where are you wrong?

-A while ago I made a post about knowledge management ("<a href="https://blog.alphasmanifesto.com/2013/06/22/consejos-para-un-no-programador/">Consejos para un no-programador</a>", _Advice for a non-developer_, Spanish only for now).
+A while ago I made a post about knowledge management ("[Consejos para un no-programador](https://blog.alphasmanifesto.com/2013/06/22/consejos-para-un-no-programador/)", _Advice for a non-developer_, Spanish only for now).
 I mentioned that it is important to have and recognize levels of beliefs on your assumptions.
 Let's follow on an actual example:

 <script src="https://gist.github.com/AlphaGit/5b7ca1d64d482ce7a472.js"></script>